Sacred-Protocol/sacred-relayer-v0/DEPLOY.md

 ## Environment

-Required Environment Variables.
-These have (_PROD | _DEV) versions e.g. KOVAN_PK_DEV and KOVAN_PK_PROD.
+Configuration and Secrets are stored in github build environments (development/production) for deploy.
 These are written to the VPS environment on deploy and are then available to the instances started by docker compose.

+**Environment Secrets**

 - KOVAN_PK
 - RINKEBY_PK